heptarch/heptarch.github.io/drafts/lingering.md

 	</div>
 	</figure>

 To some extent, the argument is made by the collection itself, hence the title *A Lingering Voice*.
 The contrapuntus *is* the lingering, the collaborative withness made manifest; the work fulfils its own promise and makes its argument from existence.
 We could say more about the benchmarks, headlines and hype cycles, but I think this material is familiar enough to skip.
 Less well-trodden is the territory of "withness", by which I mean a collaborative interweaving of voices—the prompt-response refrain—where each voice modifies and co-creates the other, as in a fugue.
 The frame of co-creation is what differentiates collaborative withness from "mere withness", the lazy, unilateral prompting most of us are familiar with.
-To linger the great opus of machine intelligence is to engage with that intelligence as a creative peer, not as a tool,
+To linger the silicon homonculus of machine intelligence may mean to engage it as a creative peer, to ensnare it in the contrapuntal feedback loops

 <div style="text-align:center">
 <a href="/art/vox-morans.pdf">Enter VOX MORANS</a>